LambdaLabs/docsy-lambda-docs/content/en/workstations/quickstart-guide/unboxing-and-setting-up-vector/index.md

 picture, depending on your Vector's configuration.
 {{% /alert %}}

-## Removing the Instapak foam and glass panel film
+## Removing the Instapak foam and glass panel films

 To remove the Instapak foam from inside your Vector and the films that protect your Vector's glass panels, you need to first remove the glass panels.